BabuskaBarn/Raid/README.md

-npx hardhat compile
-npx hardhat ignition deploy ignition/modules/Raid.js --network sepolia npx hardhat verify --network sepolia  0xBBa2cCC48Da645a5bC09B8C331E8E077E0387a12 (Verify hat noch fehler)
+In NoBodesModule which is the working path as main is not up to date npx hardhat compile npx hardhat ignition deploy ignition/modules/Raid.js --network sepolia npx hardhat verify --network sepolia  0xBBa2cCC48Da645a5bC09B8C331E8E077E0387a12 (Verify hat noch fehler)